vtexdocs/help-center-content/docs/announcements/en/feature-removal-discontinuing-the-use-of-maximum-price-per-item-feature.md

 author: 71cQH3Q0oKXzeY2DmMZRKX
 slug: feature-removal-discontinuing-the-use-of-maximum-price-per-item-feature
 legacySlug: feature-removal-discontinuing-the-use-of-maximun-price-per-item-feature
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: You can use the new Promotional Price Table feature to meet the scenarios of the discontinued feature.
+announcementSynopsisEN: 'You can use the new Promotional Price Table feature to meet the scenarios of the discontinued feature. '
 ---

 We announce discontinuing the use of __Maximum Price per Item__ feature, from the Promotions & Taxes module, starting June 17, 2019.
 This means that, after this date, new benefits of this type will no longer be able to be created. __The already existing benefits will not be impacted, it will be functioning normally until their expiration dates__.
 Additionally, bulk uploading for promotions of this type will no longer be available as of this date.